djalbat/occam-open-cli/README.md

     npm install -g occam-open-cli

-### Known issues

-The installation of the `nodegit` package can cause a problem with `libssl`, the part of [OpenSSL](https://www.openssl.org/) that supports TLS.
-To fix it, on Ubuntu try...

-    sudo apt install libssl-dev

-...to install the latest version of `libssl`.
-On OSX, try...

-    sudo xcode-select --install

-...to update the Xcode CLT.

 ## Usage

-This would be slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project.
-In a `~/Mathematics/` directory, say, with all of the projects being contained in sub-directories of this parent directory.
+This would be slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project rather than from within the project directory itself.
+In could reside in a `~/Mathematics/` directory, for example, with all of the projects being contained in sub-directories.
+It would likely create its own hidden `.packages` and `.cache` directories.
+It would otherwise leave the contents of the directory in which it resides alone, aside from creating and updating its `.openrc` file.
+This would include configuration as well as an access token when the user is logged in.

-An access token would be stored in a `.openrc` file in much the same way as npm makes use of a `.npmrc` file, the difference being that whilst npm stores the `.npmrc` file in the user's home directory by default, the `.openrc` file will be stored in the aforementioned parent directory.

 ## Versioning